yogurt-foundation/yogurt-css-documentation/docs/flexbox/justify-content.md

 ## Justify Content

-Utilities for controlling how flex items are positioned along a container's main axis.
+Utilities for manipulating how flex items are positioned along a container's main axis.

 ### Usage